Idlib Governorate: Idlib contested by Syrian government and rebels (2011–17)

 The Idlib Governorate clashes (January–March 2017) were military confrontations between Syrian rebel factions led by Ahrar al-Sham and their allies on one side and the Jabhat Fatah al-Sham (later as Hayat Tahrir al-Sham) and their allies on the other.
 After 7 February, the clashes also included Jund al-Aqsa as a third belligerent, which had re-branded itself as Liwa al-Aqsa and was attacking the other combatants.
 The battles were fought in the Idlib Governorate and the western countryside of the Aleppo Governorate.

 The Khan Shaykhun chemical attack took place on 4 April 2017, on the town of Khan Shaykhun, then under the control of Hayat Tahrir al-Sham (HTS).
-The town was struck by an airstrike by government forces, which was followed by massive civilian chemical poisoning.
+The town was struck by an airstrike by Assad government forces, which was followed by massive civilian chemical poisoning.
 The release of a toxic gas, which included sarin, or a similar substance, killed at least 74 people and injured more than 557, according to the Idlib health authority.
 The attack was the deadliest use of chemical weapons in the Syrian civil war since the Ghouta chemical attack in 2013.
 The United Nations, the governments of the United States, United Kingdom, Turkey, Saudi Arabia, France, and Israel, as well as Human Rights Watch have attributed the attack to the forces of Syrian President Bashar al-Assad.
 The Assad government denied using any chemical weapons in the air strike.